Skip Course Support

 About The Final Exam

 The final examination in this course will take place on the University of Washington's Seattle campus during finals week.
-The exam consists of 100 multiple-choice questions worth 1 point each.
+The exam consists of multiple-choice questions (Bring a scantron to the final exam).
 The instructor will provide further details about the time and place of the exam.

 If you are unable to come to the UW's Seattle campus on the exam date, you must arrange for a proctored examination.
 Follow the instructions in the "Examinations" section in your Online Learning Student Handbook.